decretist/Dissertation/Chapter2/chapter2b.md

 as one person or many) actually wrote, and are therefore subject to analysis for authorship attribution.
-"The *dicta* in Gratian's *Decretum* bring the reader closer to its author than any other part of the text."[@winroth_making_2000, 187]
+"The *dicta* in Gratian's *Decretum* bring the reader closer to its author than any other part of the text."[@winroth_making_2000, 187] **(The *dicta post* are not found in Part III, which is in this respect more structurally similar to the formal source collections Gratian relied on than to the rest of the *Decretum*)**.

 ## Organization

 The *Decretum* in the form that circulated after around 1150 (the Köln Dombibliothek manuscripts 127 and 128 are good early examples) has three parts.
-The first part consists of 101 distinctions.
-Groups of distinctions form treatises within the work: the first twenty distinctions, for example, form a treatise on laws (*tractatus de legibus*) that explores the sources of law.
+The first part consists of 101 distinctions. **The division into distinctions is traditionally thought to have been made by Paucapalea (fl.
+1140s) rather than by Gratian.
+The division seems to have taken some time to reach its final form: Pennington has pointed out that there were 99-distinction versions of the first recension, and Rufinus writing in the mid-1160s presumably about the second recension describes Part I as "having been completed in on hundred distinctions."** Groups of distinctions form treatises within the work: the first twenty distinctions, for example, form a treatise on laws (*tractatus de legibus*) that explores the sources of law.
 Other topics covered include ecclesiastical hierarchy and clerical discipline.
 The second part consists of 36 cases, which are further subdivided into 168 questions.
 Four of the questions, C.11 q.2, C.17 q.3, C.22 q.3, and C.29 q.1 are empty, and one, C.33 q.3, encapsulates a treatise on penance (*tractatus de penitentia*, abbreviated *de Pen.*) divided into seven distinctions.
-The third part of the *Decretum* is a treatise on sacraments (*tractatus de consecratione*, abbreviated *de Cons.*) divided into five distinctions.[@winroth_making_2000, 5] Contemporaries like Rufinus and Stephen of Tournai understood the parts to treat respectively of ministries, business, and
+The third part of the *Decretum* is a treatise on sacraments (*tractatus de consecratione*, abbreviated *de Cons.*) divided into five distinctions.[@winroth_making_2000, 5] Contemporaries like Rufinus and Stephen of Tournai understood the parts to treat respectively of ministries, business, and sacraments: "*primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*"[^39]

-sacraments: "*primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*"[^39]
+**The *dictum ante canonem* (abbreviated d.a.c.) and *dictum initiale* (abbreviated d.init.) are special cases of *dicta* and, like the *dictum post canonem*, were written by Gratian (i.e., the person performing the author-function at that place in the text).
+My most important finding is that the author of the first-recension *dicta* did not write the case statements.
+Gratian intended the case statements to be memorable, not necessarily realistic.**

 The hypothetical case statements or *themata* that introduce each of the thirty-six *causae* (cases) that constitute the second part